Eugene San Nicolas Santos

 Eugene "Gene" San Nicolas Santos, of Chalan Pago, died June 5 at the age of 60.
-Rosary is being prayed at 5:30 p.m. nightly at St. Therese Chapel behind Dulce Nombre de Maria Cathedral Basilica, Hagåtña.
-Viewing and last respects may be paid from 10 a.m. - 1 p.m.
+Rosary is being prayed at 5:30 p.m. nightly at St. Therese Chapel behind Dulce Nombre de Maria Cathedral-Basilica, Hagåtña.
+Viewing and last respects may be paid from 10 a.m.-1 p.m.
 June 15 at Our Lady of Peace Funeral Home, Barrigada.
-Mass of Christian Burial will be offered at 10 a.m.
-June 16 at Dulce Nombre de Maria Cathedral Basilica, Hagatña.
-Interment services will follow immediately at Our Lady of Peace Memorial Gardens, Windward Hills, Yona.
+Mass of Christian Burial will be celebrated at 10 a.m.
+June 16 at Dulce Nombre de Maria Cathedral-Basilica, Hagatña.
+Interment service will follow immediately at Our Lady of Peace Memorial Gardens, Windward Hills, Yona.

 Weekly Online Poll